RRefug/NewCarDrivingHelper/README.md

 6. Voila!
 You can see the app with the navigation bar and the code you have made.

-## How it works:

-You write code in VS Code
-        ↓
-Expo CLI reads your code and translates it
-        ↓
-Android Studio's emulator displays the result
-        ↓
-When the app needs data, it asks Flask
-        ↓
-Flask fetches it from PostgreSQL and sends it back to the app

 ## Each Tool Explained